 • Dementia or brain injury

-• Difficulty in communicating, for example reading or speaking on the phone
+• Difficulty in communicating, for example:

 • A learning disability